Please refer to your enrollment packet for details.

-Some professors use the grading function in Blackboard, while others do not.
-In Blackboard, click on the appropriate course and click on the Tools tab of the page, then select My Grades to view your grades for specific assignments.
+Some professors use the grading function in Brightspace, while others do not.
+In Brightspace, click on the appropriate course and click on the Tools tab of the page, then select My Grades to view your grades for specific assignments.
 In myOneonta, click on the midterm and final grades link located in the left hand column on the main page to view your overall grades.

-Yes, there is a directory accessible from any page of the SUNY Oneonta website, and also in myOneonta/Blackboard.
+Yes, there is a directory accessible from any page of the SUNY Oneonta website.
 Type the faculty or staff members' last name into the search bar to access directory information (or search for "directory" for additional options).

-You can locate the syllabus for each course through Blackboard.
+You can locate the syllabus for each course through Brightspace.
 The syllabus information may be located in the Information tab or the Content tab.
 Check both of these places before contacting your professor.

 Click on the appropriate course and go to the Content tab.
 Most professors set up this tab by week, while some set it up differently.
 The weekly coursework will be located under this tab.
 Some professors will post a document with the schedule for the course as well.